dialogueone-dev/IT-documentation/Product_documentations/ninox/database_structure.md

 The "Rights to be Forgotten" table includes the following fields:

-1. Contact ID: Unique identifier linking the record to the contact in the Address table.
+1. Contact ID: Unique identifier linking the record to the contact in the Companies table.
 2. Email Sent to Contact: Indicates whether an email has been sent to the contact confirming the deletion of their personal data.
 3. Date/Time: Date and time of the deletion request or related actions.
 4. Request Type: Dropdown field specifying the method through which the deletion request was made, such as email or telephone.

 When a person requests their data to be deleted, a new record is created in the "Rights to be Forgotten" table, capturing the relevant contact ID.
-Subsequently, the personal information associated with that contact is deleted from the Address table to fulfill the GDPR requirements.
+Subsequently, the personal information associated with that contact is deleted from the Companies table to fulfill the GDPR requirements.

 By maintaining a separate table for rights to be forgotten requests, you can effectively track and document the actions taken to address these requests while ensuring compliance with data protection regulations.